mdeboute/bot_Discord/README.md

 ![alt text](https://github.com/mdeboute/bot_Discord/blob/main/assets/larbin.jpg)

-A bot written with Discord.py wich can stream music, do a search on WolframAlpha, generate memes, and do lots of other cool things !
-Use the `!help` command to get a list of commands !
+A bot written with Discord.py wich can stream music, do a search on WolframAlpha, generate memes, and do lots of other cool things!
+Use the `!help` command to get a list of commands!

 ## Additional Dependencies ⚠️